mie-lab/trackintel/README.md

 Testing is done using [pytest](https://docs.pytest.org/en/latest).
 Simply run the tests using `pytest` in the top-level trackintel folder.

+### Documentation

+The documentation follws the [pandas resp. numpy docstring standard](https://pandas-docs.github.io/pandas-docs-travis/development/contributing.html#contributing-to-the-documentation).
+In particular, it uses [Sphinx](http://www.sphinx-doc.org/en/master/) to create the documentation.

+You can install Sphinx using `pip install -U sphinx` or `conda install sphinx`.
+Generate the documentation using `sphinx-quickstart` in the root folder.

 ## Contributors

 trackintel is primarily maintained by the Mobility Information Engineering Lab at ETH Zurich ([mie-lab.ethz.ch](http://mie-lab.ethz.ch)).
 If you want to contribute, send a pull request and put yourself in the `AUTHORS.md` file.